felixge/node-require-all/Readme.md

 are required, and the resulting property name will be the name of the file without the ".js" extension.
 For example, the file "MainController.js" will match, and since the first capture group will contain "MainController", that will be the property name used.
+If no capture group is used, then the entire match will be used as the name.

 ```js
 var controllers = require('require-all')({